 The Great Blue can stand over 4 feet tall with a wingspan of nearly 6 feet.
 They feed primarily on fish and frogs, which is what makes a residential pond worth a visit.

 One common suggestion for heron control is to use a decoy (a fake heron standing next to the pond.)
 The concept behind this is that the birds are territorial so they will not feed on another heron’s turf.
 It seems that herons are smarter than we give them credit for.
 They soon discover the fraud and feed without hesitation.

-We have found an effective methods against herons to be leaf netting.
+We have found an effective method against herons to be leaf netting.